About the Competition

 Organizers

-- Leen-Kiat Soh is Charles Bessey Professor with the School of Computing at the University of Nebraska, Lincoln, NE, where he leads the Intelligent Agents and Multiagent Systems (IAMAS) group.
-Leen-Kiat's research interests include multiagent team formation, learning, and modeling, Computer Science education, image processing, and intelligent data analytics.
+- Leen-Kiat Soh is the Charles Bessey Professor and Senior Associate Director of the School of Computing at the University of Nebraska, Lincoln, NE, USA.
+Leen-Kiat's research interests include multiagent systems, modeling, and simulation, in addition to computer science education and intelligent data analytics.
+His research in multiagent systems has covered negotiations, decentralized planning, and open agent systems.

 Contact